sferik/merb-admin/README.markdown

 ## WARNING

-MerbAdmin does not currently implement any authentication!
-Do not deploy to production without writing an authentication strategy.
+MerbAdmin does not implement any authorization scheme.
+Make sure to apply authorization logic before deploying to production!

 ## Acknowledgements